MikeHillberg/tempo/Tempo2/Assets/Help.md

 ```

 Note that the search term needs to be before the AQS,
-for example `button Namespace:controls` rather than `Namespace:controls` button.
+for example `button Namespace:controls` rather than `Namespace:controls button`.
 You can though have only AQS, for example `Namespace:controls IsType:True`.

 You can combine terms with AND, OR, and NOT, or equivalently "&&", "||", and "!".
 You can also wrap in parens.
+Properties and values are case-insensitive.

 If you put two terms next to each other, AND is assumed.
 For example these are equivalent:

 ```